Missouri's Proud Advanced Manufacturing History

 Advanced Manufacturers in Missouri

-In 2011, ten Missouri manufacturers were included in the Fortune 1000 including Emerson Electric, Monsanto, Leggett & Platt, Energizer Holdings, Solutia, Ralcorp Holdings, DST Systems, Sigma-Aldrich, Belden, MEMC Electronic Materials, and Brown Show Company.
+In 2014, ten Missouri manufacturers were included in the Fortune 1000 including Emerson Electric, Monsanto, Leggett & Platt, Energizer Holdings, Inc., DST Systems, Sigma-Aldrich Corporation, Belden, Olin Corporation, Arch Coal, Inc. and Brown Show Company, Inc.

 The top five manufacturing employers in Missouri are Boeing, Hallmark Cards, Inc., Ford Motor Company, Monsanto, and Alliant Techsystems.